pennatula/PathVisioWithInteractionSupport/README.md

 Click on the first interaction.
 Click on the backpage tab

-You should see the interaction annotated with the identifier 10003 from Rhea and crossrefernces to BioCyc, Enzyme Nomenclature, Rhea, and Kegg Reaction.
+You should see the interaction annotated with the identifier 10003 from Rhea and cross-refernces to BioCyc, Enzyme Nomenclature, Rhea, and Kegg Reaction.

-Now Click on the second interaction and the information in the backpage should now change to identifier R02938 from Kegg Reaction and the cross references from the same databases as in the first interaction.
+Now Click on the second interaction, the information in the backpage should now change to identifier R02938 from Kegg Reaction and the corresponding cross-references from the same databases as in the first interaction.

 Many Thanks!